Explore the famous St. Mark’s Basilica and wonder at its majestic architecture

 The Essential Chronology in St. Mark’s Basilica includes the events of the construction of the basilica in chronological order.
 Starting from 829 when the body of St. Mark was brought from Alexandria to Venice to 1807 when the basilica became the center of attraction of the Venice Patriarch, you will find everything in this Essential Chronology.

 The Entry Hall or the Zen Chapel in St. Mark’s Basilica architecture showcases a mosaic cycle in the barrel vault that tells the stories of Saint Mark’s relics, translating from Alexandria to Venice.
-These relics display events like the praedestinatione that narrates the burial of the angelic prophecy of Mark.
+These relics display events like the predestination that narrates the burial of the angelic prophecy of Mark.

 Location: